MicBrain/Git-Sample/README.md

-# Git Sample
+# Git Sample (Beargit)

-My own implementation of a  distributed revision control system.
+Beargit is an implementation of a distributed revision control system for managing source code and other files.

 At its core, beargit is essentially a simpler version of git.